Valentine-Mario/Draftlang/README.md

 `draftlang exec makeFile parallelRun`

 This repository would contain
-- `asft-util`: A custom wrapper for the [ASDF CLI] (https://asdf-vm.com/) tool which would be vital for runtime managment
+- `asdf-util`: A custom wrapper for the [ASDF CLI](https://asdf-vm.com/) tool which would be vital for runtime managment

 - `draftlang-parser`: This workspace should contain the grammer parser and lexical analysis of the token.